 A will report all of her income from both states on the IA 1040 as all-source income.
-On the IA 126, A will report only the wages and interest income earned while an lowa resident as lowa-source income.
-The interest income earned the last half of the year is not considered lowa-source income since A was no longer an lowa resident.
+On the IA 126, A will report only the wages and interest income earned while an Iowa resident as Iowa-source income.
+The interest income earned the last half of the year is not considered Iowa-source income since A was no longer an Iowa resident.

 Iowa net income will include all income from Iowa sources.
-Complete lines 1 through 26 of the IA 126 using only income from Iowa sources.
+Complete IA 126, lines 1 through 26 using only income from Iowa sources.